weinman/practical-cnn/doc/instructions.md

 A key issue with the previous CNN is that it is not trained to recognise characters in the context of other characters.
 Furthermore, characters are perfectly centred in the patch.
 We can relax these assumptions by making the training data "more realistic".
 In this part we will train a second network applying *data jittering* by:

-1. Randomly adding a character to the left and to the right of the one recognised and
+1. Randomly adding a character to the left and to the right of the one recognized and
 2. Randomly shifting the characters by up to $\pm 5$ pixels horizontally and $\pm 2$ pixels vertically.

 This is implemented by the `getBatchWithJitter()`  function (note that jittering is applied on the fly as it is so fast).